The program follows a cohort model meaning a group of students will experience their entire “in-class” doctoral education together.

 Recognized instructors and connected ministry networks – All course instructors are trusted and respected for what they do and know.
 Students participate in existing relationships when faculty mentors bring in adjunct faculty and guest presenters to help teach the courses – you study with people who are friends and colleagues of your faculty mentor.

-Some of the instructors you will have the opportunity study with include:
+Some of the instructors you will have the opportunity to study with include:

 John M. Perkins, Bible teacher & civil rights activist